AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 $$script[tag-content="banner"]
 ```

+> **Nested elements**
+>
-> **Nested elements.** If we are dealing with multiple nested elements and they all fall within the same HTML filtering rule, they all are going to be deleted.
+> If we are dealing with multiple nested elements and they all fall within the same HTML filtering rule, they all are going to be deleted.

 ##### `wildcard`